Sobach/smapy/docs/connectors.md

 * .Connector().**start_date** and .Connector().**fin_date**

-  This is `datetime`-properties, pointing to timestamp from (start_date) and to (fin_date) which posts and comments are being collected.
+  This is `datetime`-properties, pointing to timestamp from (start&#95;date) and to (fin&#95;date) which posts and comments are being collected.
 These dates are used to bound statuses and comments collecting period.
 If not specified, default values used:

   - January, 1 1990 for start_date

   - `datetime.datetime.now()` (current local date and time) for fin_date

   Reassigning `.Connector().start_date` or `.Connector().fin_date` on initialised connector deletes previously collected statuses and comments.